Roy Jenkins: Marriage and personal life

-She was made a DBE for services to ancient and historical buildings.
-They had two sons, Charles and Edward, and a daughter, Cynthia.
+Lady Jenkins was appointed Dame Commander of the Order of the British Empire (DBE) in 1985 Birthday Honours List for services to ancient and historical buildings, and was largely known as Dame Jennifer Jenkins.

 Early in his life, Jenkins had a relationship with Anthony Crosland.
 According to the former Liberal Democrat Leader Vince Cable, Jenkins was bisexual.

 In popular culture

+Theatre

+The play Gang of Three was originally performed at the King's Head Theatre in London in 2025 and will tour the UK in 2026.
+The play examines the relationship between Denis Healey, Tony Crosland and Roy Jenkins and was written by Khan and Salinsky.

 Jenkins was a main character in Steve Waters' 2017 play Limehouse, which premiered at the Donmar Warehouse; Jenkins was portrayed by Roger Allam.